Rural American history: Historiography

 In historiography, rural history is a field of study focusing on the history of societies in rural areas.
 It is based in academic history departments, state historical societies, and local museums.
 At its inception, the field was based on the economic history of agriculture.
 Since the 1980s it has become increasingly influenced by social history and has diverged from the economic and technological focuses of "agricultural history".
 It can be considered a counterpart to urban history.

-A number of academic journals and learned societies exist to promote rural history.
+Several academic journals and learned societies exist to promote rural history.
 H-RURAL is a daily discussion group.

-Intellectuals against the city

-As Morton White demonstrated in The Intellectual versus the City: from Thomas Jefferson to Frank Lloyd Wright (1962), the overwhelming consensus of American intellectuals has been hostile to the city.
+As Morton White demonstrates in The Intellectual versus the City: from Thomas Jefferson to Frank Lloyd Wright (1962), the overwhelming consensus of American intellectuals has been hostile to the city.
 The main idea is the Romantic view that the unspoiled nature of rural America is morally superior to the over civilized cities, which are the natural homes of sharpsters and criminals.
 American poets did not rhapsodize over the cities.
 On the contrary they portrayed the metropolis as the ugly scene of economic inequality, crime, drunkenness, prostitution and every variety of immorality.
 Urbanites were set to rhyme as crafty, overly competitive, artificial, and as having lost too much naturalness and goodness.